-But here’s the important part: The number of pages listed on your Amazon sales page is vastly different than your KENPC.
+Why it matters: The number of pages listed on your Amazon sales page is vastly different from your KENPC.
 As a matter of fact, the KENPC is usually much higher than the Amazon listing.

 In order to see what your KENPC is, you must go to your KDP dashboard and click “Promote and Advertise” for the specific book.
-There you can see the number of KENPC pages your book is listed as.
+There you can see the number of KENPC pages listed for your book.

-So, what is a good rule of thumb for KENPC?
-Well, I’ll admit, I hadn’t thought of that when I set up the original survey.
+How can you estimate your KENPC?
+I’ll admit, I hadn’t thought of that when I set up the original survey.
 Through my research and preparations, I realized my mistake.
-But not to worry.
 In the future, I’ll generate that, get the data for KENPC specifically, and update this section to reflect that.

 I’m looking forward to that data.
 (Remember how I said I was a nerd?)
 Stay tuned for KENPC updates.